etselamet/PowershellScanWebApp/README.md

 ```
 Script takes two argument: ipRange and port.

-ipRange specifies the IP addresses to be scanned.
+ipRange(required) specifies the IP addresses to be scanned.
 For example: "-ipRange 192.168.10.100/50" means scan with range of 192.168.10.100 to 192.168.10.150 .

 port is optional.
 Default scan ports are 80, 443, 8080 and 8081.
 If you give "-port 80".
 Script will scan only 80 port, or "-port 80, 1010 and 445", then script only will scan 80, 1010 and 445 ports.